valentermz/valentermz.github.io/pages/research.md

 <meta http-equiv="Content-Type" content="text/html; charset=utf-8"/>  <!-- For correct rendering with Emacs -->

-Below is a description of the main topics I've worked on, with their respective publications.
-You can find more details, links and pdf versions of my publications in my [CV page](/cv/).
+Below is a description of the main topics I've worked on.
+You can find a simple list of my publications on my [CV page](/cv/).

 ## A map between moduli spaces of connections